Deals

 Option 1: Painted Steel Interior (Avoid)

 First, there's the basic painted steel interior—basically industrial coatings sprayed directly onto the metal.
-Modpools uses this approach, and while it's cheaper, I heard horror stories from owners about rust appearing within 18 months.
-One guy on a pool forum posted photos of rust bubbles all along his pool's floor after just two years.
+You want to avoid these types of container pools.
+While it's cheaper, I heard horror stories from owners about rust appearing within 18 months.
+I've even seen images on a pool forum posted photos of rust bubbles all along his pool's floor after just two years.
 The paint can also get rough over time, and kids were getting scraped up.

 Option 2: Fiberglass Shells (Better, but I'd Avoid)

 Then there's fiberglass shells that get dropped into the container.
-These are smooth and durable, lasting 25+ years, but here's the catch—if they crack (and they can from ground movement or temperature changes), you're looking at $2,000-$3,000 repairs that are super obvious.
-Plus, they add about $8,000-$15,000 to your cost.
+These are smooth and can prevent rust from happening if they don’t crack, but here's the catch—if they crack (and they can from ground movement or temperature changes), you're looking at thousands of dollars in repairs.

 An Architecutral Membrane can look and feel like tile, without the upkeep or cost